zain661/webhook-pipeline/README.md

 npm run simulate
 ```

-The simulation runs 4 pipeline demos then 3 performance tests:
+The simulation runs 4 pipeline demos, then 3 performance tests:

 **Test 1 — Latency:** measures time from webhook to job completed